 Cheer on your favorite sports team

-By February, football season may be over, but we’ve got plenty of other sports to flock to this month.
+Sports are in full swing this February in New Orleans.
 The Pelicans have several home games on the schedule for this month, and both men and women’s college basketball are in full swing for any fans out there.
+The NOLA Gold Rugby season kicks off with a home game verses Anthem Rugby Carolina on February 15

 Enjoy the start of crawfish season